julianandrews/adventofcode/2023/README.md

 This directory contains my solutions for [Advent of Code 2022](https://adventofcode.com/2022).

-Like last year, I'm aiming for sub 1s total runtime.
+Like last year, I've aimed for sub 1s total runtime.
 Correctness, algorithmic efficiency and readability are my priorities, in that order.
-I will generally avoid optimizations that hurt readability without substantially improving runtime, but won't avoid added complexity if the performance gain is substantial.
+I have generally avoided optimizations that hurt readability without substantially improving runtime, but didn't avoid added complexity if the performance gain was substantial.

+I've avoided optimizations that could lead to incorrect results for any inputs.
+There are a few cases where I've elected to use faster less general algorithm to solve a problem, but in those cases I've tried to at least ensure that if the assumptions of the faster algorithm are violated the solution will return an error rather than failing silently.

+Where possible I've preferred algorithms that will handle all possible inputs efficiently, but in a few cases I've chosen algorithms that perform well on real inputs even though the solutions may not be optimal for adversarially crafted inputs.

+Many of these runtimes could be further improved by using parallelism, but my goal here is to measure how efficient the solution is, not how many cores my computer has.
+I'm not really interested in seeing how much faster rayon `par_iter()` makes things.
+There are a couple problems where parallelization could be somewhat challenging and interesting - day 23 in particular jumps out
+- but for the sake of uniformity, I've avoided parallelization altogether.

 ## Performance